The Mine of the Marble Skull, (Part II)

-The fire crackled lightly, Billy held one eye open watching the fire dance.
-Ever since entering the mine, the hair on the back of his neck had been in a permanent standing position.
+The fire crackled lightly; Billy held one eye open watching the fire dance.
+Ever since entering the mine, the hair on the back of his neck had been in an almost permanent standing position.

-He looked out onto the black chasm, his instincts had him staring at the pulsing light.
-As he had done the past couple of nights, he got up stoked the fire and walked back up the tracks.
-A torch in hand he walked quietly, as not to wake up Lily or Toby.
-He glanced Darius's way, seeing the bowl of his pipe light his face every few moments.
-Matt was on the edge of the canyon wall looking out at the ruined bridge.
+He looked out onto the black chasm; his instincts had him staring at the pulsing light.
+As he had done the past couple of nights, he got up, stoked the fire, and walked back up the tracks.
+A torch in hand he padded, as not to wake up Lily or Toby.
+He glanced at Darius's way, seeing the bowl of his pipe light his face every few moments.
+Matt was on the edge of the canyon wall, looking out at the ruined bridge.

 A few moments later, He stood and proceeded to move to re-set a snare and placed himself under the small rock ledge.
 It was there that he caught a few z's.

 Lily opened her eyes, peaking at Billy as he left the camp.
 She had noticed him doing so for that past few days.
 She knew he was heading to the meadow, she had read in the ancient manuscripts of a tribe, the people, that collapsed the ceiling to create a viable place to build farms and create the space for ceremony lodges.

 She watched him until the small orb of yellow-red light disappeared.
 She shifted slightly, all while being careful not to wake young Toby.
 The boy became closer to her after she began to read some of the legends aloud.
 He kept to his story about ghost-like statues at the bottom of the dark pool below.
 He claims he caught a glimpse of them as he was flying out of the miner's cart.